-The company’s Global Sales Head, Abhay Joshi, says traditional video surveillance solutions, which are limited to providing reactive security have had their day, with demand now switching to systems with built-in intelligent video analytics which delivers pro-active security with real-time notifications.
+The company’s Global Sales Head, Abhay Joshi, says traditional video surveillance solutions, which are limited to providing reactive security have had their day, with demand now switching to systems with built-in intelligent video analytics that delivers pro-active security with real-time notifications.

-“For example, if someone tries to enter the premises after working hours or intrudes the cash storage area, real-time notifications are provided in the form of an alert sent via email, SMS, video pop-up, alarm or a TCP based notification to the concerned person’s device.
+“For example, if someone tries to enter the premises after working hours or intrudes the cash storage area, real-time notifications are provided in the form of an alert sent via email, SMS, video pop-up, alarm, or a TCP based notification to the concerned person’s device.
 Moreover, highly advanced face detection features will provide a snapshot of every person entering the premises, which becomes vital in the case of any criminal activity,” he explained.

 Matrix says surveillance cameras with artificial intelligence and machine learning will be the preferred technology by the banking sector.
-It now plans to introduce a future-proof range of intelligent IP based video management solutions at Intersec, the world’s leading trade fair for security, safety and fire protection, running at the Dubai World Trade Centre from 19-21 January.
+It now plans to introduce a future-proof range of intelligent IP based video management solutions at Intersec, the world’s leading trade fair for security, safety, and fire protection, running at the Dubai World Trade Centre from 19-21 January.

 The security concerns facing banks in the digital era will come under a penetrating spotlight at the Intersec Arena, a dedicated space running alongside the exhibition.
-In the Arena, industry experts, tech insiders, and security practitioners will share their approaches to achieving resilient, responsive and secure operations.
+In the Arena, industry experts, tech insiders, and security practitioners will share their approaches to achieving resilient, responsive, and secure operations.

 In a focused session ‘Shift Left Security’, industry insiders will examine the robust systems that can be embedded into security within financial industry operations.

-“Delegates will gain deep insights via a case study of the security and integrity of Emirates NBD’s network and verification architecture through early testing of solutions prior to launch,” said Andreas Rex, Show Director at Messe Frankfurt Middle East, which organises Intersec.
+“Delegates will gain deep insights via a case study of the security and integrity of Emirates NBD’s network and verification architecture through early testing of solutions prior to launch,” said Andreas Rex, Show Director at Messe Frankfurt Middle East, which organizes Intersec.

-Industry experts will also probe how to achieve a balance between customer experience and security in a panel discussion featuring Illyas Kooliyankal, VP - ADIB, UAE; Ahmed Baig, Founder, CISO Council, UAE; Amit Mehta, Regional Head of Security- Middle East & Africa, MasterCard, UAE and Yazad Khandhadia, Vice President - Security Architecture & Engineering, Emirates NBD.
+Industry experts will also probe how to achieve a balance between customer experience and security in a panel discussion featuring Illyas Kooliyankal, VP - ADIB, UAE; Ahmed Baig, Founder, CISO Council, UAE; Amit Mehta, Regional Head of Security- the Middle East & Africa, MasterCard, UAE, and Yazad Khandhadia, Vice President - Security Architecture & Engineering, Emirates NBD.

-“There is no doubt that the banking and finance sector is at a security cross-roads, having to prioritise the issue for business continuity, consumer confidence and reputational management while needing to ensure that the systems they opt for will stand the test of near-future needs and contribute to cost-efficiency,” added Rex.
+“There is no doubt that the banking and finance sector is at a security crossroads, having to prioritise the issue for business continuity, consumer confidence, and reputational management while needing to ensure that the systems they opt for will stand the test of near-future needs and contribute to cost-efficiency,” added Rex.
 “The sector’s progress will be keenly followed by other segments who may well need to follow where the banks’ lead.”